St. Paul storm drain stenciling outing kits now available

 Most St. Paul storm drains lead directly to the river, bringing trash, oil, road salt, leaves and cigarette butts into our river after it rains.

 FMR works with groups of all sizes to stencil storm drains with the message "Keep em' clean...
 Drains to River" and distribute educational flyers to local homes to help spread the word and keep runoff pollutants out of our river.

-Groups with fewer than 20 people can check out a stenciling kit and work with us to plan their own outing, mid-April through mid-October.
-(Larger groups should check out our regular stenciling program.)
+Groups and individuals can check out a stenciling kit and work with us to plan their own outing mid-April through mid-October.
+(Larger groups can check out our regular stenciling program.)

 Check out your kit and get stenciling

 Step 1: Sign our online pledge and waiver and provide your contact info.